 A nation-state represents a sovereign territory where people share a common ethnic, cultural, or linguistic identity.
 A nation need not be a sovereign state, but a sovereign state could be a nation.
-A ‘nation’ is a larger collective of people with a common identity rooted in shared heritage.
-It is possible for a group of people sharing common ethnic identity but living in different countries to be referred as ‘nation states.’
+A ‘nation’ is a more significant collection of people with a common identity rooted in a shared heritage.
+It is possible for a group of people sharing common ethnic identity but living in different countries to be referred to as ‘nation-states.’

 The concept of ‘nationalism’ refers to the common belief of national identity and binds a ‘nation’ to the ‘state.’
 In some instances, it may be the cause of political strife within a country, where people of common identity assert themselves over other minorities over cultural, social or linguistic differences despite having a common heritage at a broader level.

-The term ‘sovereignty’ in political theory, is the right to govern a territory as a political entity.
-It represents supreme authority and power to govern.
-A ‘sovereign’ state is a country with the defined physical territory, whose government has the political right and authority to govern the state as defined and granted by its constitution.
+The term ‘sovereignty’ in political theory is the right to govern a territory as a governmental entity.
+It represents the supreme authority and power to govern.
+A ‘sovereign’ state is a country with the defined physical territory, whose government has the political right and authority to regulate the state as established and granted by its constitution.

-Large empires such as the Ottoman Empire, the Russian Empire, the British Empire, The Kingdom of Hungary, and the Kingdome of France comprised of diverse sub-cultures which were distinct from one another and therefore do not qualify as nation states.
+Vast empires such as the Ottoman Empire, the Russian Empire, the British Empire, The Kingdom of Hungary, and the Kingdom of France comprised of diverse sub-cultures which were distinct from one another and therefore did not qualify as nation-states.

-In the post-monarchy era, the concept of nation-state became defined as majority cultures coming together to form a territorial or political identity.
+In the post-monarchy era, the concept of nation-state became defined as a majority of cultures coming together to form a territorial or political identity.
 Japan is an example of a nation-state.
 The majority of its population share a common identity and heritage despite having a small minority of Chinese, Korean, Ryukyu, and Ainu minorities.
-China too is a nation-state with over 95 percent of its people belonging to the ‘Han’ identity.
+China too is a nation-state with over 95 per cent of its people belonging to the ‘Han’ identity.

 Germany qualifies as a nation-state.
-When Napoleon Bonaparte of France, who established the ‘Confederation of the Rhine,’ by bringing together people of common German heritage.
-The seeds of a German nation-state were planted.
+When Napoleon Bonaparte of France, who established the ‘Confederation of the Rhine,’ brought together people of common German heritage, the seeds of a German nation-state were planted.
 Later, the creation of the ‘Confederation of German States’ formed the basis for Germany to claim its distinct national identity, eventually giving rise to German nationalism.

 In Greece, approximately 92% of citizens forming the ethnic Greek majority, is another example of a nation-state.
 Similarly, Egypt is a nation-state as over 97% of the population are ethnic Egyptians.